rl-institut/open_plan/docs/model/limitations.rst

 Limitations
 -----------

-When running simulations with the MVS, there are certain peculiarities to be aware of.
+When running simulations with the open_plan tool, there are certain peculiarities to be aware of.
 The peculiarities can be considered as limitations, some of which are merely model assumptions and others are drawbacks of the model.
-A number of those are inherited due to the nature of the MVS and its underlying modules.
+A number of those are inherited due to the nature of the open_plan tool and its underlying modules.
-The following table (:ref:`table_limitations_label`) lists the MVS limitations based on their type.
+The following table (:ref:`table_limitations_label`) lists the limitations of open_plan based on their type.

 .. _table_limitations_label: